 Another key factor not to neglect when shooting in an unfamiliar location is the weather.
 If I know that I would like to head to the location within the next week I will take a look at the weather forecasts for the area to determine the best window for photography.
 Thus giving me the best opportunity to create the best image possible.
 If the location that you are researching is not local you may want to figure out the what time of year to visit.
-If I were to going to visit a location in the southern hemisphere I would have to remember that the seasons are opposite, so if I wanted to take pictures of the Hobbit Village in New Zealand during the fall I would have to go to New Zealand during our spring.
+If I were to visit a location in the southern hemisphere I would have to remember that the seasons are opposite, so if I wanted to take pictures of the Hobbit Village in New Zealand during the fall I would have to go to New Zealand during our spring.

-After completing my Online Photography Location Scouting, I am now able to plan my visit to the “flowerpot” on Flowerpot Island with with confidence.
+After completing my Online Photography Location Scouting, I am now able to plan my visit to the “flowerpot” on Flowerpot Island with confidence.
 I now know that I will need to catch the ferry in Tobermory, camp on Flowerpot Island at least one night and be at the “flowerpot” for sunrise.
-With my visit all laid out I am able to book travel and accommodations.
+With my visit all laid out, I am able to book travel and accommodations.
 All the information that I have gathered will allow me to make a great picture with minimal stress.